 Doha in Winter: Why November to March Is the Only Time to Visit Qatar

-I don't say this to be dramatic.
-I say it because I made the mistake of visiting in August once, and the temperature on the Corniche was 47°C with 80% humidity.
-Walking 200 meters from the car to the Museum of Islamic Art felt like wading through hot soup.
-The city essentially moves indoors for four months.
+That's not drama.
+In August, the temperature on the Corniche hits 47°C with 80% humidity, and walking 200 meters from the car to the Museum of Islamic Art feels like wading through hot soup.
+For four months, the city essentially moves indoors.

 Doha in winter, though?
 That's a different place entirely.